Monarchy of Papua New Guinea: The Papua New Guinean Crown and its aspects

-Papua New Guinea is one of fifteen independent nations, known as Commonwealth realms, which shares its sovereign with other realms in the Commonwealth of Nations, with the monarch's relationship with Papua New Guinea completely independent from his position as monarch of any other realm.
+Papua New Guinea is one of fifteen independent nations, known as Commonwealth realms, which shares its monarch with other realms in the Commonwealth of Nations, with the monarch's relationship with Papua New Guinea completely independent from his position as monarch of any other realm.
 Despite sharing the same person as their respective monarch, each of the Commonwealth realms — including Papua New Guinea — is sovereign and independent of the others.
 The monarch is represented by a viceroy—the governor-general of Papua New Guinea—in the country.

-Since the independence of Papua New Guinea in 1975, the pan-national Crown has had both a shared and a separate character and the sovereign's role as monarch of Papua New Guinea is distinct to his or her position as monarch of any other realm, including the United Kingdom.
+Since the independence of Papua New Guinea in 1975, the pan-national Crown has had both a shared and a separate character and the monarch's role as monarch of Papua New Guinea is distinct to his or her position as monarch of any other realm, including the United Kingdom.
 The monarchy thus ceased to be an exclusively British institution and in Papua New Guinea became a Papua New Guinean, or "domesticated" establishment.

-This division is illustrated in a number of ways: The sovereign, for example, holds a unique Papua New Guinean title and, when he is acting in public specifically as a representative of Papua New Guinea, he uses, where possible, symbols of Papua New Guinea, including the country's national flag, unique royal symbols, and the like.
-Also, only Papua New Guinean government ministers can advise the sovereign on matters of the country.
+This division is illustrated in a number of ways: The monarch, for example, holds a unique Papua New Guinean title and, when he is acting in public specifically as a representative of Papua New Guinea, he uses, where possible, symbols of Papua New Guinea, including the country's national flag, unique royal symbols, and the like.
+Also, only Papua New Guinean government ministers can advise the monarch on matters of the country.

 Title

 Queen Elizabeth II, the first monarch of Papua New Guinea, was known as Misis Kwin to the people of Papua New Guinea.

 Upon independence in 1975, the Constitution granted Elizabeth II separate style and titles in her role as Head of State of Papua New Guinea.
 Under section 85 of the Constitution, the Queen's royal style and titles in relation to Papua New Guinea were: Elizabeth II, Queen of Papua New Guinea and Her other Realms and Territories, Head of the Commonwealth.

 Since the accession of Charles III, the monarch's title is: Charles III, King of Papua New Guinea and His other Realms and Territories, Head of the Commonwealth.

 This style communicates Papua New Guinea's status as an independent monarchy, highlighting the monarch's role specifically as Head of State of Papua New Guinea, as well as the shared aspect of the Crown throughout the realms, by mentioning Papua New Guinea separately from the other Commonwealth realms.
-Typically, the sovereign is styled "King of Papua New Guinea" and is addressed as such when in Papua New Guinea, or performing duties on behalf of the country abroad.
+Typically, the monarch is styled "King of Papua New Guinea" and is addressed as such when in Papua New Guinea, or performing duties on behalf of the country abroad.

-Colloquially, Queen Elizabeth II was referred to as Misis Kwin ("Mrs Queen"), Mama Kwin, Sina Bada, Big Mum, and Mama belong big family in the creole language of Tok Pisin.
+Colloquially, Queen Elizabeth II was referred to as Misis Kwin ("Mrs. Queen"), Mama Kwin, Sina Bada, Big Mum, and Mama belong big family in the creole language of Tok Pisin.